votchallenge/toolkit-legacy/documentation/integration.md

 Every time the tracker is run, the toolkit generates a new temporary directory and populates it with the input data.
 The tracker is then executed in this (working) directory.

-**Input**

-There are two input files available in the working directory:
+**Input**: There are two input files available in the working directory:

 * `images.txt` - A text file containing a new-line separated list of absolute file paths.
 Each line therefore determines an image file on the hard-drive.
-Images are in JPEG or PNG format.
+Images are in JPEG format.
 Note that no assumptions should be made regarding the names of the files.
 The only legal order of the images is the one provided in the file.

 * `region.txt` - A text file containing four comma-separated values that denote the left,top coordinate of the initial object bounding-box as well as its width and height.

-**Output**

-In order to consider a tracker execution as successful the tracker has to produce a `output.txt` file before it exits.
+**Output**: In order to consider a tracker execution as successful the tracker has to produce a `output.txt` file before it exits.
 This file should contain a sequence of object's bounding-boxes that correspond to the appropriate frames in the input image sequence.
 The bounding-box sequence is encoded as a comma-separated list of four values per frame:

     <left_1>,<top_1>,<width_1>,<height_1>
     <left_2>,<top_2>,<width_2>,<height_2>